michael-wherry/maddening-march-model/README.md

 | Houston | 0.0098073528 |
 | UCLA | 0.0097050529 |

-## March Madness 2023 Predictions
+## March Madness 2023 Predictions 📈
+*Once the SVM was trained and testing was completed, the model was tasked with generating predictions for all 6 rounds of the Championship.
+Each round, the model would narrow down the brackets based on comparing statistics from the two teams placed within the brackets by the model.*

 * To create the bracket within R studio we created keys within which to group teams (REGION, SEED, MATCHUP.KEY, GAME.KEY).
-* To determine a winner of the matchup we compared the two teams models results and whosever was higher advanced to the next round
+* To determine a winner of the matchup, we compared the two teams models results and whicher team scored higher advanced to the next round
 ```r
 df_matchup_predictions <- df_matchup_predictions %>%
   left_join(df_champions, by = c("TEAM" = "TEAM"))